sequenceiq/slider/src/site/markdown/manpage.md

 1. Late-binding properties can also be provided to a cluster at create time.

-1. Hoya will overwrite some of the HBase configuration properties to configure the dynamically created HBase cluster nodes to bind correctly to each other.
+1. Slider will overwrite some of the HBase configuration properties to configure the dynamically created HBase cluster nodes to bind correctly to each other.

 1. A *cluster state directory* is a directory created in HDFS describing the cluster; it records user-specified properties including the image and image configuration paths, overridden properties, and creation-time node requirements.